CoBrALab/MAGeTBrain-nextflow/README.md

 Other useful flags to pass are `-bg` to run in background and `-resume` to resume processing if there was an interuption.

 > [!IMPORTANT]
-> A bug when running on HPC requires and additional script to be run to collect volumes.
+> A bug when running on HPC requires an additional script to be run to collect volumes.
 > This can be done on the login node without submitting job to SLURM

 ```bash